Regulatory Strategy, Securities Compliance, and Risk Management

 My Services:

 The Law Office of Jason E. Ambers provides end-to-end legal guidance for companies conducting securities offerings — whether public or private, exempt or registered.
-LOJA services include:
+LOJA’s services include:

-• Analyzing a proposed transaction, identifying any possible exemptions. (e.g. Rule 506, Regulation A, Regulation Crowdfunding.)
+• Determining whether the offering has to be registered, and, if necessary, identifying possible exemptions. (e.g. Rule 506, Regulation A, Regulation Crowdfunding.)

 • Determining the state blue sky registration or filing requirements.